Skip to content ↓

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by the Oxford Diocese Bucks Schools Trust and in accordance with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education" we have a Designated Safeguarding Lead for Child Protection (Mrs Paula Shaw - Headteacher) who is a member of the senior management team, and has received appropriate training for this role.
-We also have Mrs Chelsea Dumbarton as deputy designated lead.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education" we have a designated safeguarding lead for child protection (Paula Shaw - Headteacher) who is a member of the senior management team, and has received appropriate training for this role.
+We also have Chelsea Dumbarton and Jazzmin O'Shea as deputy designated leads.
+For safeguarding concerns in Seedlings Nursery the first point of contact is Ashleigh Nicolls, Nursery manager.
 It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

 Occasions do arise when our concern about a child means we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.